How to Become an Occupational Therapy Assistant or Aide

 People interested in becoming an occupational therapy assistant should take high school courses in biology and health education.
 They also can increase their chances of getting into a community college or technical school program by doing volunteer work in a healthcare setting, such as a nursing care facility, an occupational therapist’s office, or a physical therapist’s office.

-Occupational therapy aides typically have a high school diploma or equivalent.
+Occupational therapy aides typically need a high school diploma or equivalent.
 They are trained on the job under the supervision of more experienced assistants or aides.
 Training can last from several days to a few weeks and covers a number of topics, including the setting up of therapy equipment and infection control procedures, among others.
-Previous work experience in healthcare, as well as certifications in cardiopulmonary resuscitation (CPR) and basic life support (BLS), may be helpful in getting a job.
+Previous work experience in healthcare may be helpful in getting a job.

 Compassion.
 Occupational therapy assistants and aides frequently work with patients who struggle with many of life’s basic activities.
 As a result, they should be compassionate and have the ability to encourage others.

 Detail oriented.
-Occupational therapy assistants and aides must be able to quickly and accurately follow the instructions, both written and spoken, of an occupational therapist.
+Occupational therapy assistants and aides must quickly and accurately follow the instructions, both written and spoken, of an occupational therapist.
 In addition, aides must pay attention to detail when performing clerical tasks, such as helping a patient fill out an insurance form.

 Interpersonal skills.
 Occupational therapy assistants and aides spend much of their time interacting with patients and therefore should be friendly and courteous.
-They also should be able to communicate clearly with patients and with patients’ families to the extent of their training.
+They also should communicate clearly with patients and with patients’ families to the extent of their training.

 Physical strength.
 Assistants and aides need to have a moderate degree of strength because of the physical exertion required to assist patients.
 Constant kneeling, stooping, and standing for long periods also are part of the job.